logo dark peach

 Address: Sankt Annæ Gade 29, 1416 København

 Hours: The tower is open daily from 9am to 8pm.
-Closed January 2024.
+Closed each January.
 Exceptionally closed in high winds, rain, snow, and other bad weather.
 Double-check the most recent hours before you go.

-Cost: Adult tickets are 69 DKK.
-Children (5-14) are 20 DKK.
+Cost: Adult tickets are 69 DKK, students are 59 DKK, and children (5-14) are 20 DKK.
 Tickets are sold inside.
 Start to follow the stairs up until you run into the ticket counter.

 If you're visiting on the weekend or during the summer, you may want to consider purchasing your ticket in advance.
 It's a tight space, so you could be waiting a long time during busy periods.